Key sources of real estate law include:

 Furthermore, under specific conditions, owners of large beyond-city-boundaries (see 4.1 Legislative and Governmental Controls Applicable to Strategic Planning and Zoning) plots may initiate a planning process in accordance with Law 4280/2014.

-Expropriation is possible under the guarantees of art 17 of the Constitution, as further refined in Law 2882/2001.
+Expropriation is possible under the guarantees of Article 17 of the Constitution, as further refined in Law 2882/2001.

 For most buyers, the purchase of real estate is taxed with a Real Estate Transfer Tax (RETT) at a rate of approximately 3% on the higher of the objective value or the transfer price (subject to minimal increases for the benefit of local authorities), with only minor exemptions.
-In lieu of the RETT, Value Added Tax at a rate of 24% is imposed on the transfer, under certain conditions, with an option for deferral of this tax until 31 December 2022.
+In lieu of the RETT, VAT at a rate of 24% is imposed on the transfer, under certain conditions, with an option for deferral of this tax until 31 December 2024.

-The seller, in turn, incurs a 15% Capital Gains Tax on Real Estate (FYA) if they are a natural person, yet this is also deferred until 31 December 2022.
+The seller, in turn, incurs a 15% capital gains tax on real estate (FYA) if they are a natural person, yet this is also deferred until 31 December 2024.
 Capital gains realised by legal entities are subject to business income tax at a rate of 22%.

 For the remaining part, notary and registration fees (typically around 2.5% on the price) are borne by the buyer.

-Share deals are generally exempt from indirect and transfer taxes, hence tend to be more appealing on this basis; only a Capital Gains Tax (15%) or, for legal entities, a business income tax (22%) is imposed on the seller.
-If the transferred shares derive, directly or indirectly, over 50% of their value from real estate, such Capital Gains Tax is also deferred until 31 December 2022.
+Share deals are generally exempt from indirect and transfer taxes, and as a result they tend to be more appealing on this basis.
+Only a capital gains tax (15%) or, for legal entities, a business income tax (22%) is imposed on the seller.
+If the transferred shares derive, directly or indirectly, over 50% of their value from real estate, such capital gains tax is also deferred until 31 December 2024.